Contargo/pdf-builder/README.md

 ### Current features

 * Reading and parsing a file into a PDF byte array.
-Usefull for streaming or attachement in emails.
+Useful for streaming or attachment in emails.

 * String interpolation of search-replace pairs, or from a string map.